 Rachel graduated from the University of Virginia (UVA) in 2012 with a BS in Civil and Environmental Engineering.
-Following graduation, Rachel lived in South Africa for one year while completing a Fulbright Scholarship.
-Rachel worked with local female potters to develop ceramic water filtration units, maintain water quality testing and control, apply for funding, and start a small business.
-Rachel has since worked with UVA professors and alumni to help develop a nonprofit organization to support filter creation in South Africa.
-Following South Africa, Rachel lived in Denver, Colorado for three years working for Arcadis, a global engineering and consulting firm.
-Rachel worked in the Water Business Line to design, construct, and operate water treatment plants for municipal and industrial clients in the southwest.
+Following graduation, Rachel moved to South Africa and worked with local female potters to develop a small business creating and selling ceramic water filters.
+In 2013, Rachel moved to Denver, Colorado and worked for Arcadis, a global engineering and consulting firm, for three years.
 Rachel is currently pursuing an MBA and an MS in Mechanical Engineering from MIT as a member of the Leaders for Global Operations (LGO) Program.

 Media & Communications Director